 - Type annotations

 All of these are available thanks to Jack (Java Android Compiler Kit) that has been introduced along with Android N SDK.
 In order to enable it, you simply need to set some simple Gradle properties like source and target compatibility to Java 1.8 and let Jack do the job.
 If you decide to target Android SDK level 24, you will be able to use all the newest features.
 In order to leverage only the last 3 items from the list, but be able to run them on some older Android versions, you will need to target your app lower.

 Quick Settings Tile API

-Since several Android releases, the notification screen has started to be a kind of an action center, where you can control not only your current notifications, but also the quick settings for enabling and disabling your mobile components like WiFi, cellular data and so on.
-Now you will be able to add your own piece to this screen: feel free to create your own switch to control the behaviour of your app without the need of starting it from launcher.
+Since several Android releases, the notification screen has started to be a kind of an action center, where you can control not only your current notifications but also the quick settings for enabling and disabling your mobile components like WiFi, cellular data, and so on.
+Now you will be able to add your own piece to this screen: feel free to create your own switch to control the behavior of your app without the need of starting it from the launcher.

 …and that’s still not everything.
 It’s impossible to cover all the news in one entry.

 Android N easter egg